 Ali’s casting is a perfect one; not only does he command the on-screen presence needed of a character like Blade, but he’s a two-time Academy Award winner who’s displayed time and again his incredible acting talent.
 He’s also no stranger to Marvel properties – he voiced Prowler in Spider-Man: Into the Spider-Verse, and he had an unforgettable turn as Cottonmouth in Netflix’s Luke Cage, so comic book fans are undoubtedly incredibly excited to see what he can bring to his new role in the MCU.

-Aside from Ali’s starring role, we actually know remarkably little about Blade, and Marvel have been pretty tight-lipped on the subject.
-But now, in an exclusive with The Hollywood Reporter, it’s been announced that playwright Stacy Osei-Kuffour will write the film.
+It’s been announced that playwright Stacy Osei-Kuffour will write the film.
 Osei-Kuffour is a writer for HBO’s Watchmen series, so it’s safe to say she’s well versed in the delicate art of comic book adaptation.
-It’s also worth noting that Osei-Kuffour is the first Black woman to write a Marvel film, which certainly lends parent company Disney’s “Stories Matter” campaign a little credibility after their recent censorship issues.
+It’s also worth noting that Osei-Kuffour is the first Black woman to write a Marvel film, which certainly lends parent company Disney’s “Stories Matter” campaign a little credibility after their censorship issues with some of their older films.